 Self-Representing Parties May Not Have What It Takes

 Considering that the average middle-class client makes $25 an hour, it isn’t surprising that a high percentage, up to 80% according to various surveys across the country, of the people in family court are without legal representation.
 That should be a matter of great concern because whether you’re drawing up a will or getting a divorce, it’s not advisable to take care of legal matters without a lawyer.
-You need someone who understands Texas laws to help you navigate the paperwork and bureaucracy.
+You need someone who understands Texas laws to help you navigate the paperwork and bureaucracy at affordable rates.

 Too often, I see people in my office who need help “correcting” what they did on their own in court, an endeavor that can be difficult and time-consuming, if not impossible under the law.
 I hate to see a person shaking his head in sadness and disgust when he realizes how much money he could have saved if I had worked with him from the beginning of his case.